INTERPRETATION, AMENDMENTS and VIOLATIONS

 DATES and LOCATIONS

-• Section 1 — The Delta Fair will be held in Kennett, Missouri from Tuesday, September 27 to Saturday, October 1, 2022, inclusive, unless postponed or extended by the Board of Directors, which hereby has the right to do so, from any cause, or causes whatsoever, which it may deem necessary for the good of all concerned.
+• Section 1 — The Delta Fair will be held in Kennett, Missouri from Tuesday, September 26 – Saturday, September 30, 2023.
+Inclusive, unless postponed or extended by the Board of Directors, which hereby has the right to do so, from any cause, or causes whatsoever, which it may deem necessary for the good of all concerned.

 • Section 1 — All entries must be filed with the secretary, no later than the date and time specified.
 To aid publicity, valuable to you and the Fair, please enclose on a separate sheet with entry blank, any interesting facts about exhibits.
 The Board of Directors reserves the right to reject any entries offered.
 All entries MUST be made on printed forms, which may be obtained from the Chairman of each division.
 The date of the closing of entries will be found in the special rules at the head of each division.